 Energy plays a large role in the life cycle of a food product.
-Consider energy’s contribution to a hypothetical purchase of a fresh-cut nonorganic salad mix by a consumer living on the East Coast of the United States.
-After having read “I, Pencil” it is obvious that this description leaves out a great deal of energy embedded within the life cycle.
+Consider energy’s contribution to a hypothetical purchase of a fresh-cut non-organic salad mix by a consumer living on the East Coast of the United States.
+After having read “I, Pencil” it is obvious that this description leaves out a great deal of actions and object energy embedded within the life cycle.

 The farms’ fields are seeded months earlier with a precision seed planter operating as an attachment to a gasoline-powered farm tractor.

 Fresh vegetable farms in California harvest the produce to be used in the salad mix a few weeks prior to its purchase.

 Between planting and harvest, a diesel-powered broadcast spreader applies nitrogen-based fertilizers, pesticides, and herbicides, all manufactured using differing amounts of natural gas and electricity and shipped in diesel-powered trucks to a nearby farm supply wholesaler.

 Local farmers drive to the wholesaler to purchase farm supplies.

 The farms use electric-powered irrigation equipment throughout much of the growing period.